physicsgoddess1972/Precipitable-Water-Model/paper.md

 The pre-processing module involves aggregating atmospheric brightness temperature data collected in the field with data from radiosondes and local ground stations.
 The core of this subprocess is a Python script that will read in the raw data and collect atmospheric data from the University of Wyoming Upper-Air database via ``siphon`` [@siphon] in addition to the University of Utah MesoWest database. ``PMAT`` supports the usage of external data sources, such that local data files that contain precipitable water and relative humidity data may be processed.
 This process also includes a series of three primary filters to organize and refine the data.
 These filters

-- separate the data into structures based on the assigned label (overcast or clear sky)
+- separate the data into structures based on the assigned label ("clear sky" or "overcast")
 - removes entries that are manually labeled Do-Not-Analyze or DNA.
 - compares the standard deviation of the individual days with the average standard deviation of the dataset